NickMcConnell/Beleriand/docs/command.rst

   GLOVES (gloves), BOOTS (boots).
 You must be wielding/wearing certain objects to take advantage of their special powers.

-Quiver list (``|``)
-  Missiles that you carry will automatically be put in your quiver.
-The quiver has 10 slots; it also takes up inventory space, so every 40 missiles will reduce your number of inventory slots by 1.

 Drop an item (``d``)
   This drops an item from your inventory or equipment onto the dungeon floor.
-If the floor spot you are standing on already has an object in it, Angband will attempt to drop the item onto an adjacent space.
+If the floor spot you are standing on already has an object in it, NarSil will attempt to drop the item onto an adjacent space.
 Doors and traps are considered objects for the purpose of determining if the space is occupied.
 This command may take a quantity, and takes some energy.

+Destroy an item (``k``)
+  This destroys an item in your inventory or on the dungeon floor.
+If the selected pile contains multiple objects, you may specify a quantity.
+Once destroyed, items are gone forever.

-Ignore an item (``k``) or Ignore an item ('^D')
+Ignore an item (``G``)
   This ignores an item in your inventory or on the dungeon floor.
 If the selected pile contains multiple objects, you may specify a quantity.
 When ignored, the game will sometimes prompt you whether to ignore only this